What is it and how does it work?

-A: Sound Therapy has been reported to help those with high frequency hearing loss.
-Many people have experienced some improvement in their high frequency hearing when they use Sound Therapy.
-The music on the albums is specially filtered to exercise the muscles in the middle ear and stimulate the hair like cells (cilia) in the inner ear, as well as enhancing the brain pathways that process sound.
+A: Sound Therapy has been reported to help those with high-frequency hearing loss.
+Many people have experienced some improvement in their high-frequency hearing when they use Sound Therapy.
+The music on the albums is specially filtered to exercise the muscles in the middle ear and stimulate the hair-like cells (cilia) in the inner ear, as well as enhancing the brain pathways that process sound.

-There is a good chance that you will have noticeable improvement in your hearing from using the program.
+There is a good chance that you will have a noticeable improvement in your hearing from using the program.
 We do find that people often get better results with hearing loss if they use the Nutrition for the Ear as well.
 Please consider adding these products to your listening program.
 For more detailed information on Nutrition for the Ear please visit this link Nutrition for the Ear.

 Q: I have low frequency hearing loss

-A: Sound Therapy is recommended for low frequency hearing loss.
+A: Sound Therapy is recommended for low-frequency hearing loss.
 Although the albums emphasize the high frequencies, they are also strengthening the ear’s ability to deal with the full range of sounds.
-Dr Tomatis did see results in people with low frequency hearing loss, so there is a possibility that it will improve your experience of hearing with this condition.
+Dr. Tomatis did see results in people with low-frequency hearing loss, so there is a possibility that it will improve your experience of hearing with this condition.

 Q: My tinnitus sounds like my pulse rushing in my ears or keeps rhythm with my pulse.
 Why is this?

 A: If you hear your tinnitus like a pulse then what you have is called pulsatile tinnitus or objective tinnitus.
 For more information on different types of tinnitus and how to treat them refer to Rafaele Joudry’s best selling book Triumph Over Tinnitus, newly released in 2007 and now available as an eBook.
 This type of tinnitus may be related to stress in your circulatory system.
-Sound Therapy has the potential to assist with this type of symptom as it reduces stress and may assist high blood pressure.
+Sound Therapy has the potential to assist with this type of symptom as it reduces stress and may assist with high blood pressure.

 Nutritional supplements can also improve circulation.
-Anti-oxidants are one type of supplement known to assist circulation, and these typically include ingredients such as vitamins A, C, and E, pine bark extract, ginko biloba, grape seed extract and circuminoids.
+Anti-oxidants are one type of supplement known to assist circulation, and these typically include ingredients such as vitamins A, C, and E, pine bark extract, Ginko biloba, grape seed extract and curcuminoids.
 It is important to take these substances in the right combination and proportions for a therapeutic dose.
 For more information on supplements which may assist tinnitus please review the Free Report: “Nutrition for the Ear: The remarkable science of audio biochemistry” by Rafaele Joudry or the chapter on nutrition for the ear in Triumph Over Tinnitus.
 Supplements called ‘nutrition for the ear’ which meet these requirements are offered by Sound Therapy International.
 Read more at this link.